A Concise Proof of Discrete Jordan Curve Theorem: Abstract

 \section{Abstract}

 In geometry and graph theory, the Jordan curve theorem has both educational and academic roles.
 There have been many proofs published in educational journals in mathematics， notably ``American Mathematical Monthly.''\cite{Mae,Tho,FW,Hal} This paper gives a concise proof of the Jordan curve theorem on discrete surfaces.
 We also embed the discrete surface in the 2D plane to prove the original version of the Jordan curve theorem.
 This paper is a simple version of \cite{Che13}.
 We seek to clarify and simplify some statements and proofs.
 Again, the purpose of this paper is to make the proof of the theorems easier to understand.
 We omit some definitions of concepts, which can be found in \cite{Che04,Che12,Che99,Che13}.
-In this revision, we added another appendix to make a self-contained proof on verifying simple connectedness of the Euclidean plane in this paper. \footnote {Readers who do not want to know the details of the concepts in discrete surfaces can begin in Section 2 to get an idea of the proofs based on the intuitive meaning of the concepts used in this paper.}
+In revision 2, we added another appendix to make a self-contained proof on verifying simple connectedness of the Euclidean plane in this paper.
+In this revision, we added a special case for the proof of Theorem 3 in Appendix B that was found when we were revising a new paper for high dimensional contraction \cite{Che17}.
+It was easy to resolve in 2D.
+We put it in Appendix C of this paper. \footnote {Readers who do not want to know the details of the concepts in discrete surfaces can begin in Section 2 to get an idea of the proofs based on the intuitive meaning of the concepts used in this paper.}